mchenliu/Tableau_Portfolio/README.md

 # Introduction
-:mega: This Tableau portfolio records my learning journey following Kirill Eremenko's [course](https://www.udemy.com/course/tableau10).
+:mega: This Tableau portfolio documents my learning journey through Kirill Eremenko's [course on Udemy](https://www.udemy.com/course/tableau10).

 :computer: Check out my Tableau profile here: [Tableau Profile](https://public.tableau.com/app/profile/mei.liu4813/vizzes)

 # Tools I Used
 - **Tableau Desktop and Public:** A powerful data visualization and business intelligence tool owned by Salesforce.
-In this project, I will learn how to connect Tableau to various datasets.
-Analyze, blend and calulate data.
-Visualize data in the form of various charts, plots and maps.
-The Vizzes are published on Tableau Public.
+In this project, I connected Tableau to various datasets, analyzed and transformed data, and visualized it through various charts, plots, and maps.
+All visualizations are published on Tableau Public.
-- **Microsoft Excel:** Sourcedata in this project are spreadsheets.
-I used Excel to examine raw data as its the first step of ETL.
+- **Microsoft Excel:** The source data is in spreadsheets, so I used Excel for initial data examination, an essential step in ETL.
 - **Git and Github:** My go-to for version control and tracking my project progress.

 # The Vizzes